|About this Course||Price|

 What are training & assessment options?

-The program is delivered using Blended Learning technique (Online + In class practical demonstrations).
-Students can enrol and make payment online to start the online component without delay or contact us to make alternative arrangements.
+Patrol security officer training is delivered using Blended Learning technique (Online + In class practical demonstrations).
+Students can enroll and make payment online to start the online component without delay or contact us to make alternative arrangements.

 In Class Practical Demonstrations